nikestep/grunt-html-angular-validate/README.md

 Type: `Array`
 Default value: `[]`

-List the error strings you want explicitly ignored by the validator.
+List all of the custom attributes you have created through directives and other means here.
+The validator will ignore warnings about these attributes.

 #### options.relaxerror
 Type: `Array`
 Default value: `[]`

-List all of the custom tags you have created through directives and other means here.
-The validator will ignore warnings about these tags.
+List the error strings you want explicitly ignored by the validator.

 ### options.tmplext
 Type: `String`